deckhouse/deckhouse/tools/packages_proxy/README.md

 ## docker-compose.yaml
 This file includes services for package proxies:

-* gomod - caching proxy for go packages.
+* goproxy - caching proxy for go packages.
+Listens on the port 3000.
+To use it you should set GOPROXY env.
-* npm - caching proxy for npm packages.